-Among other psychiatric and mental disorders, amnestic disorder (or amnesia), mental disorder due to a general medical condition, substance-related disorder, schizophrenia, mood disorder, anxiety disorder, somatoform disorder, dissociative disorder, sexual and gender identity disorder, eating disorders, sleep disorders, impulse-controlled disorder, and personality disorders have often been addressed in the literature [66].
-However, the corresponding EEGs have seldom been analysed by means of advanced signal processing tools.
+Amongst other psychiatric and mental disorders, amnestic disorder (or amnesia), mental disorder due to general medical condition, substance-related disorder, schizophrenia, mood disorder, anxiety disorder, somatoform disorder, dissociative disorder, sexual and gender identity disorder, eating disorders, sleep disorders, impulse-controlled disorder, and personality disorders have often been addressed in the literature [71].
+However, in many of these cases the corresponding EEGs have seldom been analysed by means of advanced signal processing tools.

-1.9.4 External Effects
+1.10.4 External Effects

 EEG signal patterns may significantly change when using drugs for the treatment and suppression of various mental and CNS abnormalities.
-Variations in EEG patterns may also arise by just looking at the TV screen or listening to music without any attention.
-However, among the external effects the most significant ones are the pharmacological and drug effects.
-Therefore, it is important to know the effects of these drugs on the changes of EEG waveforms due to chronic overdosage, and the patterns of overt intoxication [78].
+Variation in the EEG patterns may also arise by just looking at the TV screen or listening to music without any attention.
+However, amongst the external effects the most significant ones are the pharmachological and drug effects.
+Therefore, it is important to know the effects of these drugs on the changes of EEG waveforms due to chronic overdosage, and the patterns of overt intoxication [83].
+The changes in these waveforms may be monitored if taken during drug infusion.

-The effect of administration of drugs for anesthesia on EEGs is of interest to clinicians.
-The related studies attempt to find the correlation between the EEG changes and the stages of anesthesia.
-It has been shown that in the initial stage of anesthesia a fast frontal activity appears.
-In deep anesthesia this activity becomes slower with higher amplitudes.
-In the last stage, a burst-suppression pattern indicates the involvement of brainstem functions, including respiration, and finally the EEG activity ceases [78].
-In cases of acute intoxication, the EEG patterns are similar to those of anesthesia [78].
+The effect of administration of drugs for anaesthesia on EEGs is of interest to clinicians.
+The related studies attempt to find the correlation between the EEG changes and the stages of anaesthesia.
+It has been shown that in the initial stage of anaesthesia a fast frontal activity appears.
+In deep anaesthesia this activity becomes slower with higher amplitude.
+In the last stage, a burst-suppression pattern indicates the involvement of brainstem functions, including respiration and finally the EEG activity ceases [83].
+In cases of acute intoxication, the EEG patterns are similar to those of anaesthesia [83].

-Barbiturate is commonly used as an anticonvulsant and antiepileptic drug.
-With small dosages of barbiturate the activities within the 25-35 Hz frequency band around the frontal cortex increases.
+As an example, barbiturates are commonly used as anticonvulsant and antiepileptic drug.
+With small dosage of barbiturate the activities within the 25-35 Hz frequency band around the frontal cortex increase.
 This changes to 15-25 Hz and spreads to the parietal and occipital regions.
 Dependence and addiction to barbiturates are common.
 Therefore, after a long-term ingestion of barbiturates, its abrupt withdrawal leads to paroxysmal abnormalities.
-The major complications are myoclonic jerks, generalized tonic-clonic seizures, and delirium [78].
+The major complications are myoclonic jerks, generalized tonic-clonic seizures, and delirium [83].

 Many other drugs are used in addition to barbiturates as sleeping pills, such as melatonin and bromides.
-Very pronounced EEG slowing is found in chronic bromide encephalopathies [78].
+Very pronounced EEG slowing is found in chronic bromide encephalopathies [83].
 Antipsychotic drugs also influence the EEG patterns.
 For example, neuroleptics increase the alpha wave activity but reduce the duration of beta wave bursts and their average frequency.
 As another example, clozapine increases the delta, theta, and above 21 Hz beta wave activities.
-As another antipsychotic drug, tricyclic antidepressants such as imipramine, amitriptyline, doxepin, desipramine, notryptiline, and protriptyline increase the amount of slow and fast activity along with instability of frequency and voltage, and also slow down the alpha wave rhythm.
+As another antipsychotic drug, tricyclic antidepressants, such as imipramine, amitriptyline, doxepin, desipramine, notryptiline, and protriptyline, increase the amount of slow and fast activity along with instability of frequency and voltage, and also slow down the alpha wave rhythm.
 After administration of tricyclic antidepressants the seizure frequency in chronic epileptic patients may increase.
-With high dosages, this may further lead to single or multiple seizures occurring in nonepileptic patients [78].
+With high dosage, this may further lead to single or multiple seizures occurring in nonepileptic patients [83].